eleurent/nature-go/README.md

 - **Resource**: the [Biodiversity Heritage Library](https://www.flickr.com/photos/biodivlibrary/)
 - Keywords: naturalist logbook, ornithology journal, botany, birdwatching, birder, botanist, Charles Darwin
 - Menus appearance: turning pages of the journal / diary / notebook
-- Species: each specie will have an illustration in [this style](https://www.flickr.com/photos/biodivlibrary/).
+- Species: each specie will have one or several illustrations in [this style](https://www.flickr.com/photos/biodivlibrary/).

 ## Gameplay

 ### 1. Fieldwork: observing species

-The base activity is to wander in Nature and take photos of species of two categories
+The base activity is to wander in nature and take photos of species of two categories

 - Flowers (Botany)
 - Birds (Ornithology)